Skip to Main Content

 A basic example of the system and its broadest subjects is listed below.
 Each subject is assigned a letter.
 Each item is assigned additional letters and numbers.
 Find out more on the Call Number tab.

-Call Numbers in a library are used to identify where an item may be located.
-A call number can be compared to a person's address. individual labels on items.
+Call Numbers in a library are used to identify where an item may be located on the shelves or online.
+Every item on library shelves has a call number label.
 These labels (or, Call Numbers) show people where an item can be found.
-Call numbers are typically located on an item's spine or front cover (if item is thin).
+Call number labels are typically located on an item's spine or front cover (if item is thin).

 How to Read a Call Number.